watermelvin/PyTask/README.md

 # PyTask
-Pytask is a simple task managment application.
+Pytask is a simple cli (for now at least) task managment application.
 Made with nvim, python, and ❤️.